Bus bomber was not Bulgarian, minister says

 | BURGAS, Bulgaria

-BURGAS, Bulgaria The man who blew up a bus carrying Israeli tourists at a Bulgarian airport, killing himself and six others, was a foreign national and Sofia is trying to pin down details with the help of foreign spy services, the interior minister said on Friday.
+BURGAS, Bulgaria The man who blew up a bus carrying Israeli tourists at a Bulgarian airport, killing himself and six others, was not Bulgarian, the country's interior minister said on Friday.

-Israel has accused Iranian-backed Hezbollah militants of carrying out Wednesday's attack at Burgas airport, a popular gateway for tourists visiting Bulgaria's Black Sea coast.
+Israel has accused Iranian-backed Hezbollah militants of carrying out Wednesday's attack at Burgas airport, a popular gateway for tourists visiting the Black Sea coast.
 Iran has denied having any involvement.

-Investigators said they managed to obtain DNA samples from the fingers of the bomber and were checking databases in an attempt to identify him.
-Bulgarian Prime Minister Boiko Borisov told parliament he hoped that would be done in 3-4 days.

 "We are talking about a person that is not a Bulgarian citizen," Interior Minister Tsvetan Tsvetanov told a news conference.
 "We are exchanging information with our Israeli colleagues and the other services."

-Tsvetanov said investigators were working on several leads, including the possibility that the bomber had an accomplice, but he denied media reports that a local Hezbollah cell was behind the bombing.

-"Such topics, and such interpretations have not been talked about or discussed.
-At the moment we are focused on realistic options," he said.
+Investigators said they managed to obtain DNA samples from the fingers of the bomber and were checking databases in an attempt to identify him.
+Bulgarian Prime Minister Boiko Borisov told parliament he hoped to pin down who the bomber was in three or four days.

-The Israeli tourists had arrived in Bulgaria on a charter flight from Israel and were in the bus in the airport car park when the blast tore through the vehicle.
+The tourists had arrived in Bulgaria on a charter flight from Israel and were on the bus in the airport car park when the blast tore through the vehicle.

-Closed-circuit video showed the bomber wore Bermuda shorts, a blue T-shirt and cap, blending in with other tourists as he roamed the airport for an hour before blowing up the bus.

-Some analysts believe Iran is trying to avenge the assassinations of several scientists involved in its controversial nuclear programme that it blames on Israel and the United States.
-Israeli diplomats have been targeted in several countries in recent months by bombers who the Jewish state maintained had struck on behalf of Tehran.

-The Bulgarian blast occurred on the 18th anniversary of a bomb attack on Argentina's main Jewish organisation that killed 85 people.
-Argentina blamed Iran, which denied responsibility.

-(Additional reporting by Tsvetelia Tsolova in Sofia and Dan Williams in Jerusalem; Writing by Sam Cage; Editing by Andrew Heavens)
+(Additional reporting by Tsvetelia Tsolova in Sofia; Writing by Sam Cage; Editing by Andrew Heavens)